 Over in wormsville, Annelida evolved, including the deliciously slimy earthworm.
 Named for their segmentation, each body chunk is internally and externally identical to the next.

-Some annelids possess paddle-like feet which also function as gills.
+Some annelids have paddle-like feet which also function as gills.
 Why gills, you cry?
-Because many annelids are actually marine critters, drifting in the ocean or burrowing into the sea floor.
+Many annelids are actually marine critters, drifting in the ocean or burrowing into the sea floor.
+Some annelids are tiny: less than a millimetre.
+Other annelids are behemoths: consider the Giant Australian Earthworm which can top three metres.
+Others suck your blood, like leeches.
+Delicious.

 Sometimes when you walk along the beach you find a really nice shell.
 These are not naturally occurring fancies but rather the calcium carbonate shells of Mollusca.